Frequently asked questions

 What kind of games are played at the con?

-At Aaroncon, we play all kinds of board, card and tabletop games!
+At Ribble Board Game Convention, we play all kinds of board, card and tabletop games!
 From the classics like monopoly to complex strategy games like On Mars or Nucleum, there's something for everyone!
 We've space for wargames and RPGs too!

 Can I bring along my own games?